michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 10. For this is he concerning whom it is written, Behold, I send my angel before thy face, to prepare the way before thee.

-11. Amen I say to you, there hath not arisen among them born of womenone whois greater than Juchanon the Baptizer: yet, the least in the kingdom of heaven is greater than he.
+11. Amen I say to you, there hath not arisen among them born of women

 12. But from the days of Juchanon the Baptizer until now, the kingdom of the heavens by violence is taken, and the violent ones seize it.

-13. For all the prophets and the law prophesiedOr. were prophetic. until Juchanon;
+13. For all the prophets and the law prophesied

 14. and if you are willing, receive, that he is Elia who was to come.